 encrypts data at the filesystem level and offers the possibility

 to decrypt single files or whole directories temporarily.

-The program is small and consists of a single archive file.
+The program consists of a single archive file.
 Installation is not required.

-runs on nearly all operating systems with a Java Runtime Environment,
+Platform independent: Runs on all systems with a Java runtime environment

 Disk Encryption and File-Level Encryption